yuanda/bucket-manager/README.txt

     functions for interacting with the dashboard authentication API

 BucketStructure.py
-    class for holding a bucket's contents, tags, and name, as well as calculating edges distances using WordRelations.py
+    class for holding a bucket's contents as well as calculating keyword relatedness using WordRelations.py

 Neo4jInterface.py
     functions for interacting with the neo4j database that holds